 URSA Research Grant

 The purpose of the URSA Research Grant (URSA-RG) is to promote and expand meaningful research participation by undergraduate students, to engage students in faculty/student collaborative learning relationships, and to expose students to resources and facilities that may stimulate their interest in pursuing advanced degrees and research careers.
 This application should be completed by the student researcher and approved by a specific research mentor before submission.
 Please work with your faculty mentor to write a clear and concise proposal.
 Proofread and edit your writing and follow the guidelines.
-After submission, the research mentor will receive a request for further information that will be due by the first Friday in February.
+After submission, the research mentor will receive a request for further information that will be due by the last Friday in January.